 Today’s consumers appreciate when companies go the extra mile.
-They care about more than just the products they purchase, but also about the experience that comes along with purchasing those products.
+They care about more than just the products they purchase, but also about the experience that comes along with buying those products.
 This is why more thought is being put into the look and feel of product packaging.
 Packaging adds another opportunity for personalization that gives the user a unique experience, rather than having them feel like they’re opening up a plain box or a mass-produced package.

 Manufacturers have taken notice of consumers’ wants and needs in terms of personalization and have begun to pay more attention to detail, particularly when it comes to product packaging.
 Consumers often relate products to their own personalities and want to feel like what they purchase is a reflection of themselves, and a big part of that experience is personalized packaging.